 It starts in 2024

 The announcement is from Dr. David Sinclair (we've been following for a few years his researches and his statements on the topic).
 Molecular biologist at Harvard Medical School and co-author of the study that I link to you here, Sinclair said human trials could begin within the next year.
-She shared the discovery on Twitter, calling it a step toward "total body regeneration at an affordable price."
+She shared the discovery on Twitter, calling it a step towards "total body regeneration at an affordable price."

 Reverse aging, not everyone is convinced

-Despite the research team's (no doubt infectious) enthusiasm, other scientists, including a Harvard professor himself, have preached caution, calling the study "preliminary."
+Despite the research team's (no doubt contagious) enthusiasm, other scientists, including a Harvard professor himself, have preached caution, calling the study "preliminary."
 Of course, it is the same caution that should be exercised especially in relation to the accessibility of these treatments.

 After all, previous attempts to reverse aging were only possible through an expensive and labor-intensive method called gene editing.
-Had that process been commercialized, it could have cost millions of euros.
+If that process had been commercialized, it could have cost millions of euros.
 Knowing that a much cheaper method could achieve extraordinary results raises doubts about its mass diffusion, rather than its effectiveness.

 This research builds on previous studies of anti-aging genes.
 In particular, the discovery that the expression of specific genes, called Yamanaka factors, could convert adult cells into young cells.
 Today Yamanaka is part of the "dream team" of Altos Labs, the company founded by Jeff Bezos to lengthen the human life span that only in 2022 had set this goal within the 20 years.